Elios-Lab/uNAS/README.md

 3. Executing the `driver.py` script to initiate the algorithmic search.
 This script uses the defined configuration and dataset to begin the neural architecture search process.

-By following these steps, the search can be customized for specific tasks and datasets while leveraging the μNAS framework to find optimal tiny models.

 ## Additional Tools and File description (internal μNAS directory)

 - `cnn1d`/`cnn2d`/`mlp`: contains a search space description for convolutional neural networks / multilayer